 As an educator for Township High School District 214, I understand the necessity of sharing information.
 In fact, I frequently write about education reform, standardized assessments, and legislation to help colleagues, friends, and neighbors.
 Several of my articles were highlighted by Diane Ravitch, former U.S. Assistant Secretary of Education serving both George H.W.
 Bush and Bill Clinton administrations, after being asked to write on the topic of standardized assessment and text complexity.
-Currently, in my role as Education Chair for the District 214 Education Association, I am working to support the implementation of Civics Education as a graduation requirement as outlined by recent legislative mandates.
+In my role as Education Chair for the District 214 Education Association, I worked to support the implementation of Civics Education as a graduation requirement as outlined by recent legislative mandates.
 Currently, I serve as Legislative Chair for the District 214 EA and Legislative Director for the Northwest Suburban Local 1211 Teachers’ Union – IFT/AFT.

-Throughout my 26 years teaching, I’ve helped support generations of students in their academic careers.
-I’m a life-long learner and have earned four degrees, including Educational Leadership and Administration, Curriculum and Instruction, Special Education, and English/Language arts.
+Throughout my 27 years teaching, I’ve helped support generations of students in their academic careers.
+I’m a life-long learner and have earned four degrees, including Educational Leadership and Administration, Curriculum and Instruction, Special Education, and English/Language Arts.
 I hold three certifications in Administration, Secondary Education, and Special Education.
-I’ve also written and published an educational series, Learning By Lexile, an on-line collection of abridged reading passages from classic literature with interactive instructional materials and assessments.
+I’ve also written and published an educational series, Learning By Lexile, an online collection of abridged reading passages from classic literature with interactive instructional materials and assessments.

-I’m an educator, administrator, volunteer, mom, and proud grandmother of my 3-year old grandson.
-I’m a longtime resident of Hawthorn Woods – my family has lived in Lake County for more than 28 years.
+I’m an educator, administrator, volunteer, mom, and proud grandmother of my 4-year old grandson.
+I’m a longtime resident of Hawthorn Woods – my family has lived in Lake County for nearly 30 years.
 As your College of Lake County Board Trustee, I will put my life and career experiences to work on behalf of our students and communities to uphold high educational standards during increasingly challenging economic times.

 Concordia University – M.A., Curriculum and Instruction